 The Valley doesn't need to wait until summer to have issues with excessive heat.
 In fact, heat waves in May can be more troubling, since residents and visitors may not have yet acclimated to conditions more common in mid summer than late spring.
 In 1998, the last time El Niño was as strong as it was during early 2016, the heat index, or "feels like" temperatures, exceeded 110°F on May 7th.
-May 22nd and 23rd 2008 brought local heat index values above 115°F, some of the highest in recent memory at any time of year.
+May 22nd and 23rd 2008 brought local heat index values above 115°F, among the highest for that time of year.